 on Angie receives a response from the uwsgi server as soon as possible, saving it into the buffers set by the uwsgi_buffer_size and uwsgi_buffers directives.
 If the whole response does not fit into memory, a part of it can be saved to a temporary file on the disk.
-Writing to temporary files is controlled by the uwsgi_max_temp_file size and uwsgi_temp_file write size directives. off he response is passed to a client synchronously, immediately as it is received.
+Writing to temporary files is controlled by the uwsgi_max_temp_file_size and uwsgi_temp_file_write_size directives. off The response is passed to a client synchronously, immediately as it is received.
 Angie will not try to read the whole response from the uwsgi server.
 The maximum size of the data that Angie can receive from the server at a time is set by the uwsgi_buffer_size directive.

 Buffering can also be enabled or disabled by passing "yes" or "no" in the "X-Accel-Buffering" response header field.
-This capability can be disabled using the uwsgi ignore headers directive.
+This capability can be disabled using the uwsgi_ignore_headers directive.